Some marketing experts are always trying to get you loads of “traffic”.

 We can either:

-In real world practice, it’s a constant dance between the two extremes.
-But I am here to encourage you toward being authentically your best self.
+I am here to encourage you toward being authentically your best self.

-Truly dive into your most useful passions, always getting more excellent at it.
+Dive into your most useful passions, always getting more excellent at it.

 Truly care for the relative few that your business can best serve: your true fans.